Kruithne/kogs-logger/README.md

 // Downloading > [========================                ] 60%
 // Downloading > [========================================] 100%
 ```
-> Note: The progress bar is always and only written to `process.stdout`, regardless of how the logger is configured.
+> **Note:** The progress bar is always and only written to `process.stdout`, regardless of how the logger is configured.
+>

-> Note: Messages sent through the logger while a progress bar is active will appear above the progress bar, and the progress bar will be reprinted after the message is logged.
+> Additionally, messages sent through the logger while a progress bar is active will appear above the progress bar, and the progress bar will be reprinted after the message is logged.

-Once `progress.update()` has been provided with a value of 1, the progress bar will automatically finish and turn green.
+Once `progress.update(value)` has been provided with a value of 1, the progress bar will automatically finish and turn green.
 To finish prematurely, you can call `progress.finish()`, which will skip to 100% and turn the progress bar green.

 In the event that you want to indicate failure, you can call `progress.cancel()` instead.
 This will leave the progress bar at its current value and turn it red.